 About the Test

-The purpose of the mean corpuscular volume (MCV) test is to measure the average size of your red blood cells and check for signs of medical conditions such as anemia.
-Anemia is a common blood disorder in which your body is not able to carry and distribute a necessary amount of oxygen to organs and tissues.
+The purpose of the MCV test is to measure the average size of your RBC and check for signs of medical conditions such as anemia, a common blood disorder in which your body cannot carry and distribute a necessary amount of oxygen to organs and tissues.

-An MCV test is performed along with several other measurements called red blood cell (RBC) indices.
-RBC indices provide information about the physical features of red blood cells and are included as part of a complete blood count (CBC), a routine blood test.
+An MCV test is performed along with several other measurements called RBC indices.
+These provide information about the physical features of RBC and are included as part of a complete blood count (CBC), a routine blood test.
 The RBC indices include:

 - Mean corpuscular volume (MCV)